 So, the three week holiday passed and I didn’t write anything.
 My writer brain eventually switched off and I was able to keep both feet firmly planted in the holiday.

 Now, you all know what’s coming, don’t you?

 When I got back home, I was actually excited about returning to my writing routine.
-I hadn’t spend my holidays carefully storing thoughts or ideas in order to write them down later; it wasn’t the hook of a storyline, character or powerful image that pulled me to the desk, I just wanted to write…something….anything.
+I hadn’t spent my holidays carefully storing thoughts or ideas in order to write them down later; it wasn’t the hook of a storyline, character or powerful image that pulled me to the desk, I just wanted to write…something….anything.

 Now, full transparency, the first day back at my desk was awful.
-I squeezed out 500 words, promptly feel asleep, and then got through another 1,500 words.
+I squeezed out 500 words, promptly fell asleep, and then got through another 1,500 words.
 In the Muse’s defence, it was my first day home and I’d been running on three or four hours sleep for many consecutive nights (I’m not a party animal, I just don’t sleep well while travelling).

 Soon though, my writing momentum returned, improving with each day that passed until I was smashing out 5,000 words a day.
-I even kept an open notebook beside me to jot down spontaneous ideas for blog posts, writer snap shots, essays and articles that I could follow up on later.
+I even kept an open notebook beside me to jot down spontaneous ideas for blog posts, writer snapshots, essays and articles that I could follow up on later.

 Obviously, we all know that taking a break can be creatively rejuvenating, and yet, how often do we actually do it?

-Yes, taking too many breaks can disrupt creative flow and productivity, but we have the intelligence to gage whether we can get away with a quick ten-minute reprieve or whether our burnt out brains need a proper “time out”.
+Yes, taking too many breaks can disrupt creative flow and productivity, but we have the intelligence to gauge whether we can get away with a quick ten-minute reprieve or whether our burnt out brains need a proper “time out”.

 If you want to keep your love for the craft alive, you gotta do this.
 Your Muse and the friend you split Chinese meals with will thank you.